Inside: Expecting a baby boy? Buckle up! Here are 48 things you need to know about being a boy mom

 38. They will want to show you the same thing over and over again

 “Look, mommy!”
 Is a phrase boy moms hear often.
 Over and over and over again.
 You lift up your eyes, and you look.
 Because he really wants you to see something, and it’s very important.
 You look again and again, as long as he needs you to look.
-And then you tell him how awesome he did.
+And then you tell him how awesome he did on that new thing he’s trying to master.

 39. Random things will fly at your face followed by “Sorry mommy!”